By DebbieH 26 May 2020 9 min read

 • Reason for leaving

-Who should I choose?
+2. Who should I choose?

 Choose your referees carefully, usually it would be your most recent employer.
 If you don’t have a recent employer, teachers, business acquaintances, customers and organisational leaders can all verify that you are who you say you are.

-What are they saying about you?
+3. What are they saying about you?

 Under the Data Protection Act, you have the right to view any references given by your previous employers.
-If you disagree with any comments, you may wish to address the matter with you previous employer or remove them as your reference in future applications.
+If you disagree with any comments, you may wish to address the matter with your previous employer or remove them as your reference in future applications.

 How To Format Your CV

 Making your CV look professional and easy to read is essential.
-Recruiters are ‘time poor’ so you should aim for one or two pages of A4, but no more.
-The upper-middle area of the first page is known as the ‘CV hotspot’.
+Recruiters are ‘time poor,’ so you should aim for one or two pages of A4, but no more.
+The upper-middle area of the first page is known as the ‘CV hotspot.’
 This is where the eye naturally falls so think about including your most important experience or ‘key attributes’ here.

 Top tips